Overview of the Assessment

 The NAEP long-term trend scales make it possible to examine relationships between students' performance and various background factors measured by NAEP.
 However, a relationship that exists between achievement and another variable does not reveal its underlying cause, which may be influenced by a number of other variables.
 Similarly, the assessments do not reflect the influence of unmeasured variables.
 The results are most useful when they are considered in combination with other knowledge about the student population and the educational system, such as trends in instruction, changes in the school-age population, and societal demands and expectations.

-Comparisons of the 2008 results to the 2004 original or previous trend results should be interpreted with caution, bearing in mind the differences in assessment accommodations and changes to assessment procedures.
+Comparisons of the 2012 and 2008 results to the 2004 original or previous trend results should be interpreted with caution, bearing in mind the differences in assessment accommodations and changes to assessment procedures.